geo-desic/first-shape-js/README.md

 ### Board Representation and Score
 Board states are represented as an array of integers: 0, 1, or 2.
 The length is the number of locations on the board (e.g. 9 for 3x3 Tic Tac Toe) and the value is the player # associated with the board location, or zero if the location is empty.

+The score for any leaf (final) board state is defined below where N > 0 and N - 1 is the number of empty locations on the board.
 Score | Definition
 ----- | ----------
 0 | draw
 +N | win for player 1
 -N | win for player 2

-where N > 0 and N - 1 is the number of empty locations on the board
+The score for all non-leaf states is defined by assuming perfect play from both players.
+That is, the final state score that is "best" for both players (i.e. both maximal for player 1 and minimal for player 2).

 #### Examples: